ayush8112/Degradation-Prediction-Analysis-Tool/README.md

-# Degradation Prediction & Analysis Tool
+# Degradation Prediction And Analysis Tool

 A flexible Python toolkit to analyze multiple user-defined datasets, fit a selection of mathematical models, compare their performance, visualize results, and extrapolate lifetime estimates (for example, days to 50% degradation).